kcmerrill/alfred/TFM.md

 [ 0s] (25 Dec 17 21:21 MST) show.summary ✔ ok [] elapsed time '0s'
 09:21 PM ✔ kcmerrill (v0.2) demo ]
 ```

+### private | bool

+There are times where you'll want to create a task, document it(you can use yaml comments) or just want to let the user know what's going on via the summary, but it's not intended to be a standalone task.
+You can think of it like a private method on an object.
+Other tasks may depend on it, but run by itself it's useless.

+To do that, you can use the `private: true`.
+All this component does is ensure that the task is available to be run whenever, it just will not show up in the task list.

 ### stdin | string(text, command)